 Culture hits an intercultural or mobile workforce at many different levels, many of them unexpected and unanticipated.
 Many employees are surprised to experience culture shock coming from within a sphere they feel should be within their comfort zone and area of expertise.
 This kind of culture shock can land harder than others, and push an employee to move on quickly.

-This is as true of the corporate world today as it is the educational world.
+This is as true of the corporate world today as it is of the educational world.
 When it comes to recruiting at the executive level, in some markets 30-40% of executives terminate early or do not renew their contract after the initial term –– also due to intercultural challenges and failure to adjust.

 Though such statistics have remained consistent for a long time, recruiters and corporate HR departments nevertheless persist in recruiting the same ways they always have.
 It’s time to wake up to the realities of the marketplace, and recognize the importance of cultural agility and intercultural competence in recruiting.